-Whether you buy low-end GPUs or high-end GPUs from MSI, the end result is always the same.
-You will be satisfied with the product.
-Sure, MSI doesn’t often come out with any groundbreaking ideas or amazing designs, but at least they stay consistent.
+Whether you buy low-end or high-end GPUs from MSI, the end result is always the same: you will be satisfied with your purchase.
+MSI rarely releases groundbreaking ideas or amazing designs, but they stay very consistent.

-Either way, getting your hands on the right RTX 3070 AIB variant is going to prove difficult with so many alternatives on the market.
-But, out of the bunch, the RTX 3070 GAMING X TRIO is a definite contender for best overall.
+Either way, getting your hands on the right RTX 3070 AIB variant is likely to prove difficult with so many alternatives on the market.
+Of the bunch, the RTX 3070 GAMING X TRIO is a definite contender for best overall.
 This thing delivers in (almost) every aspect.

-The RTX 3070 was released with an official MSRP of $559.99 which is $60 more than the Founders Edition.
-For an xx70 that is quite the price hike, but after the ridiculous pricing of the RTX 2000 series, anything is expected.
-Sixty dollars extra is not awful, but it isn’t great either.
+The RTX 3070 was released with an official MSRP of $559.99, which is $60 more than the Founders Edition.
+For an xx70 that is quite the price hike but, after the ridiculous pricing of the RTX 2000 series, nothing is surprising.
+Sixty dollars extra is not awful but it isn’t great either.
 A final opinion can be formed after checking out what the competitors have to offer.

-The GAMING X TRIO takes the triple-fan standard with an all-black plastic shroud.
-There are a few silver elements added on the front, around the fans, but all-in-all, the whole look is quite simple and straightforward.
+The GAMING X TRIO continues the triple-fan standard with an all-black plastic shroud.
+There are a few silver elements added on the front, around the fans but, on the whole, its look is quite simple and straightforward.

-On the side, we get a logo and MSI written right next to it.
-Both of these have RGB lighting.
-Right next to it, there’s a white GEFORCE RTX sticker.
-This does not light up.
+On the side, there is a logo with MSI text next to it, both of which have RGB lighting.
+Right next to these, there is a white GEFORCE RTX sticker, which does not light up.

-Above the two logos, you see along white and translucent plastic strip This too has RGB lighting.
-Unfortunately, it seems like MSI went cheap on the LEDs because there’s not enough light to make the entire plastic strip shine seamless.
+Above the two logos, there is a long white and translucent plastic strip, which also has RGB lighting.
+Unfortunately, it seems MSI wanted to save money on the LEDs because there aren’t enough to light the entire plastic strip seamlessly.
 The separate LEDs behind the white plastic are noticeable.

-For a card that costs $560, this shouldn’t be unacceptable.
+For a card that costs $560, this isn’t unacceptable.

-On the top (or back) there is a graphene backplate.
-I would prefer the backplate to be made out of aluminum or some other metal, but supposedly this graphene plate can help with heat dissipation.
-Removing the backplate shows thermal pads to help with the dissipation.
+On the top (or back), there is a graphene backplate.
+I would prefer the backplate to be made of aluminum or some other metal, but this graphene plate can allegedly help with heat dissipation.
+Removing the backplate reveals thermal pads, which help with heat dissipation.

 Performance and Overclocking Capabilities

-On MSI’s official product page, specifications show a core clock boost of 1830 MHz.
+On MSI’s official product page, the specifications show a core clock boost of 1830 MHz.
 This is almost 100 MHz faster than the Founders Edition.
-Even with the price premium in mind, that sounds like a good factory overclock.
+Even considering the price premium, that sounds like a good factory overclock.

-However, from various sources and benchmarks, the GAMING X TRIO is seen boosting to about 1950 MHz.
-This is quite impressive, but they may not be any user overclocking.
+However, according to various sources and benchmarks, the GAMING X TRIO has been seen boosting to about 1950 MHz.
+This is quite impressive, but there may not be any user overclocking.

-Fortunately, many users of this GPU have reported that they have successfully pushed the core clock from 1950 MHz up to 2040 or even 2050 MHz.
-That is a considerable improvement although it will not be as impressive with in-game performance.
+Fortunately, many users of this GPU have reported that they successfully pushed the core clock from 1950 MHz up to 2040 or even 2050 MHz.
+That is a considerable improvement, although it will not be as impressive during the in-game performance.

 With custom overclocking, expect an FPS boost of around 3% to 5%.

-Until now, the GAMING X TRIO RTX 3070 seems like a great choice.
-But, are the fans and the heatsink good enough to withstand 245 W of power consumption?
+Until now, the GAMING X TRIO RTX 3070 has seemed like a great choice, but are the fans and heatsink good enough to withstand 245 W of power consumption?
 That’s about 20 W more than the 3070 FE.

-A lot of reviews and users report that this MSI GPU rarely gets over 65 °C. That is pretty good considering how powerful the 3070 is.
+Numerous reviews and users report that this MSI GPU rarely exceeds 65 °C. That is pretty good, considering how powerful the 3070 is.
 The GDDR6 memory, the PCB, and the VRMs run cool on this MSI.
-The PCB averages around 49 °C What’s even better is that the fans spin up only when the GPU die reaches a temperature over 60°C. And when they do, they are pretty silent.
+The PCB averages around 49 °C. What’s even better is that the fans spin up only when the GPU die reaches a temperature over 60°C. When they do, they are still relatively silent.
 Overall, the GAMING X TRIO 3070 has great thermals and cooling.